ernestofgonzalez/vscode-py-debug-terminal/README.md

 processes it spawns.
 The intention with this extension was to build a Python analogue of the built-in [JavaScript Debug Terminal](https://github.com/microsoft/vscode-js-debug).

-VS Code can already [debug a Python file without a `launch.json`](https://code.visualstudio.com/docs/python/debugging) — via the **Run and Debug** view or the **Python Debugger: Debug Python File** command.
+VS Code can already [debug a Python file](https://code.visualstudio.com/docs/python/debugging) — via the **Run and Debug** view or the **Python Debugger: Debug Python File** command.
 This extension is an alternative, terminal-first way to get there: rather than starting a debug session per file, you run Python however you like